hofaith/vshed_scripts/README.md

 ## Data

-- `home_pcr.csv` contains  information about households followed up and their family members.
-It includes variables such as household ID (hhID), member ID, and visit information.
+- `home_pcr.csv` contains  data about households followed up and their family members.
 - `adherence_m.csv` provides information on adherence to preventive measures.
 - `symptomday_d.csv` contains information about symptom onset and duration.